-Regenerative gardening aligns well with these goals by offering techniques and principles that support sustainable land management and food production.
+Regenerative gardening fits these goals by providing methods and ideas that help with sustainable land use and food production.

 What is a Regenerative Garden?